Beat the slump with these tips.

 Been leaving your training till the evening because you’re worried a lunchtime workout will leave you yawning through the afternoon?
 In fact you’ll be more alert and productive, according to the Academy Of Management Review, whose data indicates that exercising during lunch can reverse any fatigue caused by the morning’s work.

 Sometimes it’s all you can do to resist curling up for a nap after lunch.
 This energy crash is caused by consuming loads of carbohydrates so, to stay awake all afternoon, keep lunchtime carbs to a minimum.
 Lean protein will fill you up for longer and help avoid a crash.
 Ideally, add some spice because spicy food fires up your metabolism to make you more alert, according to the American Journal Of Clinical Nutrition.

 One thing that can make you feel low and lethargic is a lack of vitamin D. Although some foods contain this nutrient (oily fish, eggs and meat are the best sources) it’s hard to get a decent dose from diet alone.
 Your body makes vitamin D but only if your skin is exposed to sunlight, so take a walk outside for at least 15 minutes twice a day to kick-start its production.
 Even better, go for a run.

 Written by Coach for Coach and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.

 WHAT TO DO NEXT

-Optivida Health’s team continues to create the purest, most bioavailable, and most effective health products on the market.
-Complete Essentials is a high potency, whole food, vitamin and mineral solution to getting exactly what your body needs each and every day.
+Complete Essentials is an all-inclusive, high potency, whole-food, vitamin and mineral solution.
 Nine out of ten Americans do not receive the nutrition they need to maintain proper health.
+At about $3 a day, you could assure your mother that you have eaten your vegetables, and more.
 Complete Essentials makes sure you have the exact right amount of what you need, and nothing you don’t.